espressif,esp32-pinctrl

 string

-indicates the operational status of a device
+Indicates the operational status of the hardware or other

 Legal values: 'ok', 'okay', 'disabled', 'reserved', 'fail', 'fail-sss'